 The Wildlife Trusts are a movement of more than 800,000 members and 40,000 volunteers from a wide range of backgrounds and all walks of life.
 We are united in our belief that a healthy, wildlife-rich natural world is valuable in its own right and is also the foundation of our health, wellbeing and prosperity.
 People are part of nature; everything we value comes from it and everything we do has an impact on it.

-There are 37 individual Wildlife Trusts covering England, six in Wales and single Trusts covering each of Scotland, Northern Ireland, the Isle of Man and Alderney.
+There are 37 individual Wildlife Trusts covering England, five in Wales and single Trusts covering each of Scotland, Northern Ireland, the Isle of Man and Alderney.
 Wherever we work, we are accountable to people who live in the area.

 What is your charitable purpose?